sasly2048/sasly2048/README.md

 ## 🚀 About Me :

 - 🎓 I’m currently pursuing my **B.Tech in Computer Science and Engineering**.
-- 🌱 I’m at the beginning of my journey, learning the fundamentals of computer science.
+- 🌱 I’m at the beginning of my journey, learning the fundamentals.
 - 📚 With initial certifications, I'm continuously investing time in building solid skills and preparing myself for the challenges ahead.

 ## 💼 Skills :